wingkwong/leetcode-the-hard-way/solutions/1000-1099/1029-two-city-scheduling-medium.md

 A company is planning to interview `2n` people.
 Given the array `costs` where `costs[i] = [aCosti, bCosti]`, the cost of flying the `ith` person to city `a` is `aCosti`, and the cost of flying the `ith` person to city `b` is `bCosti`.

-Return _the minimum cost to fly every person to a city_ such that exactly `n` people arrive in each city.&#x20;
+Return _the minimum cost to fly every person to a city_ such that exactly `n` people arrive in each city.

 **Example 1:**